andreincu/styler/README.md

 ## Notes

 1. Any change can be **Undo**.
 1. Only **Local Styles** are supported.
+Still...
+You can use external styles to update local ones.
 1. There is no support for **Groups** and I don't plan to support it.
 1. The plugin, extract only text properties from text layers.
 1. For layer that contains both fill and stroke properties, the plugin will add automatically a suffix to the style name `-fill` and `-stroke`, otherwise the style name will be exactly as the layer name.
+I plan to expand this.

 ## Pairing well with